vaibhavibhidecmu/bhidePortfolio/Final Project Vaibhavi Bhide.md

 Many pets - mostly dogs and considered considered for this data visualization, have been surrendered by their owners for numerous reasons pre pandemic thus owing to rehoming of these pets

 ### Conflict
+Pets that were surendered get rehomed, which stimulates anxiety, fear and sadness in many.
+Pet owners have multiple reasons to relinquish their pets that range from personal problems like allergies or a new baby in house to financial issues for pet supplies and medical care and majorly ample time to spend with their pets

+### Resolution
+In recent years pets being rehomed has been reduced owing to increased adoption and pandemic impact that have made pet owners more open to keeping their pets.
+There is also improvement in terms of animal shelters providing assistance to pet owners.

 ## Initial sketches

 ## Supporting Data

 ## Method and Medium